 Download the Noonlight app before Halloween to give your kids a virtual line to safety, no matter where they are.
 Best of all, Noonlight’s basic monitoring service is completely free.

 Remind older children that Halloween “pranks,” such as toilet papering a house or throwing eggs at passing cars are not only disrespectful, they’re also illegal.

-The National Highway Traffic Safety Administration warns that Halloween is a dangerous night for pedestrians; it’s also a perilous one for motorists due to the number of drunk drivers on the road.
+An in-depth study of National Highway Traffic Safety Administration data warns that Halloween is a dangerous night for pedestrians; it’s also a perilous one for motorists due to the number of drunk drivers on the road.
 Consider prohibiting your teen from driving on Halloween.
 If they do get behind the wheel, remind them to use extreme caution.